syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

  {% endhighlight %}
  {% endtabs %}

-The following code illustrates how to create and display a SfDataGrid in view.
+The following code illustrates how to create and display a SfDataGrid with the global key.

  {% tabs %}
  {% highlight Dart %}